Graviton Production from Inflaton Condensate: Boltzmann vs Bogoliubov: Graviton Production from Inflaton Condensate - Boltzmann Method

 \subsection{Formalism}

 We begin by defining the graviton field through a perturbative expansion of the metric around flat spacetime

 with $\kappa \equiv 2/\mpl$.
 The field $h_{\mu\nu}$ represents the dynamical graviton degrees of freedom propagating on the Minkowski background.
+Here the metric is expanded around Minkowski spacetime because the collision term describes graviton emission as a local process, for which the microscopic interaction timescale is much shorter than the Hubble timescale.
+The cosmological expansion is then incorporated separately through the Boltzmann evolution, which will be discussed below.
 In this section, we refer to $h_{\mu\nu}$ as the graviton field.
 As for any other particle species, in an expanding Universe the phase-space distribution function of gravitons, $f_h$, is governed by the phase space Boltzmann equation \cite{Kolb:1990vq}:

 where $\mathcal{C}_h$ denotes the collision term to the graviton production and $p$ its physical momentum.
 When the inflaton is treated as a classical source, the collision term describing the production of a graviton pair with physical four-momenta $p$ and $p'$ can be written as